redeyed-vault/thespian/README.md

     yari -file=some_character_file

-If run with just the bare minimum arguments as shown above, Yari will randomly generate the character's race, subrace, sex, klass and path.
-Level will be defaulted to 1 and the background defaults to the default for the chosen klass.
+If run with just the bare minimum arguments as shown above, Yari will randomly generate the character's race, subrace, sex, class and path.
+Level will be defaulted to 1 and the background defaults to the default for the chosen class.

-Character's will always be saved to *$HOME/Yari*.
+Generated character's will always be saved to the directory *$HOME/Yari*.

-Valid argument parameters:

-**-race**

-    Aasimar
-    Dragonborn
-    Dwarf
-    Elf
-    Gith
-    Gnome
-    HalfElf
-    HalfOrc
-    Halfling
-    Human
-    Tiefling

-**-subrace** (*valid subrace parameters are dependent on the chosen -race parameter*)

-    -race=Aasimar
-        Fallen
-        Protector
-        Scourge

-    -race=Dwarf
-        Duergar
-        Hill
-        Mountain

-    -race=Elf
-        Drow
-        Eladrin
-        High
-        Sea
-        Shadar-kai
-        Wood

-    -race=Gith
-        Githyanki
-        Githzerai

-    -race=Gnome
-        Deep
-        Forest
-        Rock

-    -race=Halfling
-        Lightfoot
-        Stout

-**Note that Dragonborn, HalfElf, HalfOrc, Human, and Tiefling characters have no valid subrace options currently implemented within this application.*

-**-sex**

-    Female
-    Male

-**-background**

-    Acolyte
-    Charlatan
-    Criminal
-    Entertainer
-    Folk Hero
-    Guild Artisan
-    Hermit
-    Noble
-    Outlander
-    Sage
-    Sailor
-    Soldier
-    Urchin

-**-klass**

-    Barbarian
-    Bard
-    Cleric
-    Druid
-    Fighter
-    Monk
-    Paladin
-    Ranger
-    Rogue
-    Sorcerer
-    Warlock
-    Wizard

-**-path** (**valid path parameters are dependent on the chosen -klass parameter*)

-    -klass=Barbarian
-        Path of the Beserker
-        Path of the Totem Warrior

-    -klass=Bard
-        College of Lore
-        College of Valor

-    -klass=Cleric
-        Knowledge Domain
-        Life Domain
-        Light Domain
-        Nature Domain
-        Tempest Domain
-        Trickery Domain
-        War Domain

-    -klass=Druid
-        Circle of the Artic
-        Circle of the Coast
-        Circle of the Desert
-        Circle of the Forest
-        Circle of the Grassland
-        Circle of the Moon
-        Circle of the Mountain
-        Circle of the Swamp
-        Circle of the Underdark

-    -klass=Fighter
-        Battle Master
-        Champion
-        Eldritch Knight

-    -klass=Monk
-        Way of Shadow
-        Way of the Four Elements
-        Way of the Open Hand

-    -klass=Paladin
-        Oath of the Ancients
-        Oath of Devotion
-        Oath of Vengeance

-    -klass=Ranger
-        Beast Master
-        Hunter

-    -klass=Rogue
-        Arcane Trickster
-        Assassin
-        Thief

-    -klass=Sorcerer
-        Draconic Bloodline
-        Wild Magic

-    -klass=Warlock
-        The Archfey
-        The Fiend
-        The Great Old One

-    -klass=Wizard
-        School of Abjuration
-        School of Conjuration
-        School of Divination
-        School of Enchantment
-        School of Evocation
-        School of Illusion
-        School of Necromancy
-        School of Transmutation

-**-level**

-    1-20

-**-variant**

-    false
-    true

-**Note that the variant argument is only used by Human characters and is automatically set to "false" for non-humans.*